HabchiSarra/Sniffer/README.md

-The point is that you will have less work to do to transform your code smell definition.- However, if you also want to keep our originally detected code smells you would still be required to write a new detection query for them.
+The point is that you will have less work to do to transform your code smell definition.- However, if you want to track your new code smells you would be required to write a new detection query for them.
 Those queries should be trivial to write though.

 **TODO: Add links & details**